⚙️ Engineering deep-dive

 04

 Jupiter returns a serialized VersionedTransaction.
-The bot signs it with the treasury keypair (decrypted in-memory, never written to disk) and submits via Solana RPC.
+The bot signs it with the treasury keypair (decrypted in-memory, never on disk) and submits via Solana RPC.

 solders · VersionedTransaction